github/opensource.guide/_articles/beginners-guide.md

 * [ ] Project has an open source license
 * [ ] Project has basic documentation (README, CONTRIBUTING, CODE_OF_CONDUCT)
 * [ ] The name is easy to remember, gives some idea of what the project does, and does not conflict with an existing project or infringe on trademarks
+* [ ] The issue queue is up-to-date, with issues clearly organized and labeled

 **Code**